omarion3698/Pizza-Express/README.md

 ## Inputs	Description
 Pizza Flavour	eg chicken-tikka

 Pizza size	eg medium

 Pizza crust	eg flatbread crust

 Pizza topping	eg Beef peperoni

 Number of pizzas	eg 6

-Delivery mode	eg No delivery
+Delivery mode	eg Home delivery

 ## Live link
 https://omarion3698.github.io/Pizza-Express/.

 ## Known Bugs
-The site is not yet responsive for some devices.
+*The site is not yet responsive for some devices.

-mail chimp API may not function properly.
+*mail chimp API may not function properly.

 ### Contact Information
 If you have any questions or contributions, please email me at [omaribinbakarivic@gmail.com]